What is Fiscal Policy?

-Fiscal Policy refers to the budgetary policy of the government, which involves the government manipulating its level of spending and tax rates within the economy.
-The government uses these two tools to monitor and influence the economy.
+Fiscal policy refers to the budgetary policy of the government, which involves the government controlling its level of spending and tax rates within the economy.
+The government uses these two tools to influence the economy.
 It is the sister strategy to monetary policy.
 Although both fiscal policy and monetary policy are related to government revenues and expenditures and both seek to correct situations of excess or deficient demand in the economy, they do so in very different ways.

-Proponents of Fiscal Policy utilization believe that public finance can influence public spending, inflation, and employment by manipulating two key variables:
+Proponents of Fiscal Policy utilization believe that public finance can influence inflation and employment by manipulating two key variables:

 In 2009, when Barack Obama took office as President of the United States, he signed the American Recovery and Reinvestment Act (ARRA).
 The ARRA was a stimulus package that involved government spending amounting to almost $800 billion.
 The ARRA was meant to create jobs, boost demand, and improve faith in the economy as a whole.
 Many have argued (mostly fiscal conservatives) that Obama could have achieved a similar result by cutting taxes